The University Museums

 Founded between 1410 and 1414, St Andrews is Scotland’s oldest university.
 The history of the University, its personalities and its teaching practices can be traced through the collections of documents, art works, furniture, photographs, laboratory equipment and specimens that it has accumulated.

-Highlights of the University’s Collection are on display in three public venues: MUSA and Bell Pettigrew Museum.
+Highlights of the University’s Collection are on display in three public venues: the Wardlaw Museum (currently closed for refurbishment), and Bell Pettigrew Museum.
 To request an appointment to view other items in the collections please contact us.
 All enquires should be sent to the Museum Collections staff.
 They will deal with your request initially, and pass it to an honorary curator if necessary.

 The museum has four galleries, a ‘Learning Loft’ and a viewing terrace with panoramic views over St Andrews Bay.